 I’m going to test the build by plugging in a webcam into the Pi Zero W’s lone USB port.
 Executing dmesg shows that it was loaded properly:

 Let’s test by trying to run mjpg-streamer against the input_uvc.so plugin, since I”m not using a Raspi-Camera, but a USB one instead.
-(Otherwise I’d use input_raspicam.so and enabling the camera module in raspi-config).
+(See notes at the bottom about Raspberry Pi Bullseye and Raspi-Cameras).
 I’ll also output using the http plugin.
 So my testing command line looks like this:

 Executing that line gives us a dump of data – here’s the relevant info: